 The Registrar's Office is happy to help you plan how to complete the required Swarthmore forms you will need to apply to transfer out.

-Most schools in the U.S. use the Common App for Transfer Students and if they don't use the Common App, they will probably have a similar process.
+Most schools in the U.S. use the Common App or the Coalition Application for transfer students and if they don't use either of those, they will probably have a similar process.

 Here are the key parts of the process:

 The Swarthmore registrar uses the paper method for the Common App College Report or the Coalition Application Transfer Report.
 We do not use the online method through Common App.
 If you do not have a paper College Report form, find one online -- be sure to use the most current version because the form changes from year to year.

 Please complete the student portion of the Transfer College Report and email or drop off a hard copy to the Registrar's Office.
 Our office will complete the form and email or mail a copy to the institutions to which you are applying.
 If it is required that the College Report be emailed, we ask that you send us an email with all of the institution's email addresses.

 Envelopes: If the institution requires the College Report to be mailed via USPS, please bring the Registrar's Office addressed envelopes for every recipient you want to receive a College Report.
 You should address the envelopes but you do not need to put postage on them, nor do you need to put a return address on them.
 Our office will put postage on the envelopes and rubber stamp the back of the envelope to show it came from our office.

 About timing and deadlines: It takes us days to complete the form because we have to collaborate with the deans office but normally the schools to which you are applying will understand if it takes a little longer for the College Report than everything else, even if that means our report gets to the schools after your application deadline.
 You should meet your application deadline for your application, and you can and should try to send grades and transcripts separately to meet the deadline.